5 Ways Ethical Leaders Solve Problems

 2. Ethical Leaders Care About Their Stakeholders

-Either the analysis and requirements gathering misunderstood the problem, and the desired features, or the end-users didn’t engage with the change management and training.
+Either the analysis and requirements gathering folks misunderstood the problem and the desired features, or the end-users didn’t engage with the change management and training.
 The result is confusion around the benefits and advantages the project provides.

 Ethical leaders understand the problem they’re working to solve.
 To help communicate the benefits of their solution, they ensure the right people are getting the right message at the right time.